dry-well-simulation/model/README.md

 # Dry well simulation code
-This code simulates flow from a recharrge well (drywell) during and following a recharge event.
+This code simulates flow from a recharge well (drywell) during and following a recharge event.

 In order to perform the simulation you will need to provide the following information:
 - geometrical properties of the well (depth and diameter),